Banging Toolbox

 Inspecting your shower drain

-You can check whether or not your drain is clogged in many ways by simply looking at it and doing a flood test.
+You can check whether or not your drain is clogged in many ways by simply looking inside with a touch or doing a simple flood test.

-Just pour a large amount of water on the shower floor and see how long it takes for it to drain, the water should drain faster than a puddle can form.
+Just pour a large amount of water onto the shower floor and see how long the water takes to drain, the water should drain faster than a puddle can form.

 Signs and symptoms that your shower drain is clogged

-A clogged shower drain will have a significant buildup of gunk blocking its holes.
+A clogged shower drain will have a significant buildup of gunk blocking the pipe.
 With a flood test, you would find that the water is not draining as well or not at all.

 Some shower drains, especially point drains, include a removable cap and/or filter that collects residues and gunk for easy fast unclogging of the shower drain at this point.